AUTISM AND BEHAVIOR ANALYSIS TEAM

 Mallory Ford, Director of Operations

-I was born and raised in the Kilgore/Longview area.
-I hold a B.A. in Psychology from Centenary College of Louisiana and have begun my graduate work through the Florida Institute of Technology, studying Professional Applied Behavior Analysis.
-For the last 3 years, I have worked with young children on the Autism spectrum or with a variety of cognitive and developmental diagnoses.
-I am passionate about being a support to my clients and their families by providing a variety of services, including parent/caregiver training and vocational/life skills training.
+I was born and raised in the Kilgore/Longview area and am so thrilled to be able to bring these services home to my community.
+I hold a B.A. in Psychology from Centenary College of Louisiana and my graduate work is through the Florida Institute of Technology, studying Professional Applied Behavior Analysis.
+I have been so fortunate to study under some incredible trailblazers in our field.
+Post-undergraduate, I have worked consistently with young children on the Autism spectrum and with a variety of cognitive and developmental diagnoses.
+Having such a variety in the clients that I have served has been instrumental in providing me with well-rounded, diverse experience.
+I am passionate about being a support to my clients and their families by providing therapeutic services, including parent/caregiver training and vocational/life skills training.

-In my free time, I enjoy spending time on my family’s farm, playing and watching sports and raising my Great Dane.
-Much of my time outside of work, though, is spent enveloped in my continuing education courses.
+In my free time, I enjoy spending time on my family’s farm, playing/watching sports and raising my Border Collie and Great Dane.

 Megan Ford, ABAT